 You may employ a contractor of your choice to carry out these works, subject to them meeting certain requirements.

 Your contractor will need to apply to us for a permit to alter the highway outside your property and we will inspect the work to ensure that it meets our specification.

 How to get the work done

-- request a dropped kerb online, selecting the 'access' option
+- request a dropped kerb online, selecting the 'roads and pavements' option

 - we will arrange for an officer to meet you at your property to fully advise you on your proposal (free of charge).

 Report a problem with a dropped kerb

 You can report a problem with an existing dropped kerb on our report a pothole form, selecting the 'pavement damage' option.